jaysoo/react-native-tabbar/README.md

 React-Native Tab bar with more freedom

+**Note:** If you used the previous 0.1.x versions, you will need to use the new API.

 ### Introduction

 So to make story short I didn't like react-native Tabbar base component.
 It is very basic and it doesn't support custom icons.
 Then after couple of weeks, (react-native-icons)[https://github.com/corymsmith/react-native-icons] came with a lot of new features such as Custom icons, and I loved it.
 It served me pretty well until my requirement changed.
 Now I have to support multiple layers of icons, custom image and custom view for each icon.
 Unfortunately, (react-native-icons)[https://github.com/corymsmith/react-native-icons] doesn't support custom image yet.
 So I decided to create a universal module which technically can work on both iOS and Android version of `react-native`.